EVIDENCE BASED PRACTICE

 Education underpins all good practice and we have heavily invested within the company to develop a process of education – training – supervision – reflection and audit.

-Our trainers are accredited and expert in their field for each part of care understanding they deliver.
+Our trainers are accredited and experts in their field for each part of care understanding they deliver.
 Where required we source and provide training above the expectations in order to meet the need of the individuals that we support.

 The role of Positive Behaviour Support practitioners